Tudor Hall School, Banbury: History

-At the outbreak of World War II, the school relocated to Burnt Norton, near Chipping Campden, Gloucestershire, to escape the air raids.
+At the outbreak of World War II, the school relocated to Burnt Norton, near Chipping Campden, Gloucestershire, to escape air raids.
 However, it outgrew the property during the war.
 Inglis came across some land outside Banbury, Oxfordshire, and the purchase was made in February 1944.
 The school moved to the new location in January 1946.

+Tudor Hall owned a prep school, Carrdus School, which closed in 2025, allegedly because of the Labour government imposition of VAT on private school fees.

 Boarding

 Tudor Hall offers a full boarding programme.
-Over two thirds of pupils are boarders.
-New boarders are usually assigned an older girl to assist them with adjustment into boarding life.
+Over two-thirds of pupils are boarders.
+New boarders are usually assigned an older girl to assist them with adjustment to boarding life.
 There are full-time residential staff who live on-campus.

 Houses

 Upon entry each girl is assigned to a house, each of which is named after one of the Royal Houses that ruled over England.